localvoid/ivi/packages/ivi/README.md

 );
 ```

 *The ivi library provides support for various template languages, and it's easy to create a new one.
-The complexity involved in compiling these templates is abstracted away in the `"ivi/template/..."` modules.*
+The complexity involved in compiling these templates is abstracted away in `"ivi/template/..."` modules.*

 #### HTML Template Language

 `"@ivi/htm"` package provides [HTML Template Language](https://github.com/localvoid/ivi/blob/master/packages/@ivi/htm/README.md).

-The ivi HTML Template Language has an HTML-like syntax with additional syntax
-for DOM properties, events and whitespace removal.
+The ivi HTML Template Language has an HTML-like syntax with additional syntax for DOM properties, events and whitespace removal.

 ```js
 import { htm } from "@ivi/htm";